scalamolecule/molecule-web/docs/database/transaction/insert.md

   ("Liz", 38),
 )
 ```
+Notice how the tuple type (String, Int) matches the molecule attributes (name.age).
+The compiler guarantees that the inserted data matches the molecule.

 Data can also be applied in a `Seq` of tuples (instead of varargs as above):
 ```scala
 val listOfData = List(